LLNL/units/README.md

 4. The library has its origins in power systems so support for per-unit operations was also lacking in the alternatives.
 5. Capture uncertainty and uncertainty calculations directly with a measurement

 It was desired that the unit representation be a compact type(<=8 bytes) that is typically passed by value, that can represent a wide assortment of units and arbitrary combinations of units.
 The primary use of the conversions is at run-time to convert user input/output to/from internal units, it is not to provide strict type safety or dimensional analysis, though it can provide some of that.
 This library does **NOT** provide compile time checking of units.
-The units library provides a library that supports units and operations on them where many of the units in use are unknown at compile time and conversions and definitions are dealt with at run time, and may be of a wide variety of units.
+The units library supports units and operations on units where many of the units in use are unknown at compile time and conversions and definitions are dealt with at run time, and may be of a wide variety of units.

 This library is an engineering library, created to represent a huge variety of units and measurements in a simple data type instead of a proliferation of templates.
 It supports conversion of units to and from strings.
 It supports mathematical operations on units and measurements which are `constexpr` where possible.
 It supports units used in a wide variety of scientific and non-scientific contexts.
 Supports conversions between different units of the same type as well as some typical assumptions for supporting conversions of a few dissimilar types.
 In some cases it also has some notion of commodities, and support for existing unit standards for strings and naming.